jacobmiller22/kanagawa-dark-tmux/README.md

 # Kanagawa for tmux

-  This is a fork of [dreamsofcode-io/catppuccin-tmux](https://github.com/dreamsofcode-io/catppuccin-tmux), but using the [kanagawa](https://github.com/rebelot/kanagawa.nvim) colorscheme.
+This is a fork of [eliobtl1/kanagawa-tmux]("https://gitlab.com/eliobtl1/kanagawa-tmux.git"), but a darker version to fit my kanagawa nvim configuration that uses [rebelot/kanagawa.nvim]("https://github.com/rebelot/kanagawa.nvim").

 ## Screenshot :

 ![](./kanagawa-tmux.png)

 ## Usage